 This website provides discussion and essential answers to questions about the death and dying process based on the wisdom found in the masterwork Easy Death, by the Spiritual Teacher Adi Da Samraj.

-The content found here is based on the experience and practical application of this wisdom by the Mate Moce* Guild, under guidance by the Adidam Death & Dying Ministry, from years of serving people who are dying or have died.
+The content found here is based on the experience and practical application of this wisdom under the guidance of the Mate Moce* Guild, (also called the Adidam Death & Dying Ministry), from years of serving people who are dying or have died.

 Adi Da Samraj (1939 – 2008) devoted His entire lifetime to revealing and establishing a means for all human beings to discover the ultimate nature of Reality.
 His numerous books of Spiritual, philosophical, social, and practical wisdom are widely acknowledged as among the most insightful Spiritual Teachings of the modern world.